ariannasg/restful-django/README.md

    ```
 - Checked http://127.0.0.1:8000/
 - Checked http://127.0.0.1:8000/admin using the super user credentials

+## Beyond the course activities
+Things that I added/modified which weren't part of the course:

+- Upgraded version of packages used
+- Installed deps and changed config to use PostgreSQL instead of SQLite

 ## License
 This project is licensed under the terms of the MIT License.